israelali1424/Series_7_Notes/chapter_15_Advanced Options Strategies, Taxation, and Non-equity Options.md

 - **Standard Margin for Stocks**:
   - Broker-dealer can lend up to 50% of the purchase amount of a stock (Regulation T).

+  Combined equity is the assets of the account (long market value + credit register) minus the liabilities of the account (short market value + debit register).
+Therefore, LMV + CR – SMV – DR equals combined equity.

 ### Example Calculation: Required Cash Deposit for Options Purchase